 This exam tests your knowledge of classical Attic Greek, and it can only be taken one time in a student's career at Catholic University.
 If you have studied koine (also described in some contexts as "Biblical" or "New Testament") Greek for one or more semesters, you may choose to take the examination in order to assess your preparation for, and proper placement in, the department's classical Greek courses, but you should still be aware that the exam's vocabulary, and the forms and constructions tested, are those of the classical era.

-The Greek placement exam is administered online by request to the department.
+The Greek placement exam is administered online in a secure environment; access is granted upon request to the department.
 As you are planning for your own potential test-taking dates, be certain to

 - leave room in your academic schedule for different possible placement outcomes (for example, do not register for other classes that meet at the same times as Greek 101 and Greek 103); and,